snehaguptagi/Easemailing/readme.md

 Gmail API Credentials: Obtain credentials from the Google Developer Console and save them as credentials.json in the root directory.

-Usage:
+## Usage:
 To generate and send an email, run: python main.py
 You can modify the email prompts and recipients in the code.

-Contributing:
+## Contributing:
 Contributions are welcome!
 If you find any bugs or have feature suggestions, please open an issue or submit a pull request.

-License:
+## License:
 This project is licensed under the MIT License.

-Acknowledgements:
+## Acknowledgements:
-OpenAI for providing the powerful language model.
-SendGrid for offering reliable email delivery services.
-Google for their APIs that enable seamless email interactions.
+OpenAI for providing the powerful language model, SendGrid for offering reliable email delivery services and Google for their APIs that enable seamless email interactions.